sgoguen/LambdaCalculus/README.md

 ## Enhancements

-* I wanted to create a function that effectively maps each nutural number to a unique lambda function so that it creates a bijection between all natural numbers and all lambda functions.
+* I wanted to create a function that effectively maps each nutural number to a unique lambda function so that it creates a bijection between all natural numbers and all **representable** lambda functions.
+This is basically a form of ordered & compact serialization, nothing like [this](https://proofwiki.org/wiki/Natural_Number_Functions_are_Uncountable).
 * This effectively would let you address lambda functions by their index.
 * Added a DeBruijn expression model, which is used as an intermediate step to transform Natual numbers to Lambda functions.